 How Exactly Can We Fit Yoga Practice into Our busy working lifestyles?

 When you imagine a yoga class, you probably think about yoga mats, yoga pants, yoga blocks and a huge gym, but you don’t necessarily require the above props for your practice.
 For instance, you are not expected to want to drag your yoga mat to work in your car or bring it out if you work in a school or an office, because you may not feel normal or want to bring attention to yourself.
+It is important to actively think about your health as well as read up on the most recent health & fitness articles to provide yourself with the best chance of success.
 It may not be suitable either if say, you work in a clinic or spend your lunch break in a busy cafeteria.
 The first step to think about is when in your workday is it most likely that you can dedicate 5-15 minutes to your yoga?

 Start Small with Your Practice